We take a closer look at how closed-loop marketing works and show you how to successfully connect data from your marketing tools and CRM platform.

 For this article, we’ll discuss:

-Put simply, closed-loop marketing allows you to pinpoint the lead generation techniques that drive the most (and the least) revenue.
+Put simply, closed-loop reporting allows you to pinpoint the lead generation techniques that drive the most (and the least) revenue.

 It is the process that connects your conversion and revenue data to calculate the exact return on investment of your campaigns and channels.